danfuzz/one-true-awk/versions/README.md

 * 1979-12-30 &mdash; 3BSD
   via [The Unix Archive](http://minnie.tuhs.org/TUHS/archive_sites.html).

-  This is 1979-02-16 with a patch to use a larger input buffer.
+  Note: This is 1979-02-16 with a patch to use a larger input buffer.

 * 1980-04-11 &mdash; System III,
   via [The Unix Archive](http://minnie.tuhs.org/TUHS/archive_sites.html).